Dr. Chris Vanderhoof, DVM, MPH

 There is a famous saying, often attributed to Benjamin Franklin, that goes: “in this world, nothing can be said to be certain, except death and taxes.”

-Painful, achy joints cut down on our mobility and our quality of life.
+Uncomfortable, achy joints cut down on our mobility and our quality of life.
 But at least we as humans can understand what’s happening.
-It’s especially difficult to watch our pets, who live day to day, and for who we want little except great quality of life and happiness, suffer from the same pain and immobility as us; without a clue as to why or how to fix it.
+It’s especially difficult to watch our pets, who live day to day, and for who we want little except great quality of life and happiness, suffer from the same discomfort and immobility as us; without a clue as to why or how to fix it.

 As a loving owner, you care about your dog’s health and only want the best for him.
 That’s why it is so essential that you give your canine an extra boost of nutrition when he needs it the most.

 In this article, we are going to discuss six natural food and supplement ingredients that can be very beneficial for helping to decrease discomfort and non-normal inflammatory response and to restore some of that lost mobility in your furry four-legged family member.
 When consumed consistently, these foods can significantly improve your dog’s health and well-being.